It's a New Day in Public Health.

 Tobacco Advisory Council

 The Legislature recognizes that there is a State Constitutional amendment that requires the funding of a statewide tobacco education and use prevention program that focuses on tobacco use and youth.
-In order to effectively implement the many aspects of the tobacco program, the legislature establishes the Tobacco Advisory Council (TAC) in section 381.84, Florida Statutes in 2007.
+In order to effectively implement the many aspects of the tobacco program, the legislature establishes the Tobacco Education and Use Prevention Advisory Council (TAC) in section 381.84, Florida Statutes in 2007.
 The TAC is comprised of 23 members, with the State Surgeon General serving as the chair.
-The TAC meets quarterly, twice in-person and twice by conference call.
+The TAC meets quarterly, twice in-person and twice virtually.
 The main duties of the TAC are to offer advice to the Surgeon General on the direction and scope of the Comprehensive Statewide Tobacco Education and Use Prevention Program.
 These duties include, but are not limited to:

 - Program priorities and emphases;